-Dependency inversion is a key part of building loosely-coupled applications, since implementation details can be written to depend on and implement higher level abstractions, rather than the other way around.
+Dependency inversion is a key part of building loosely coupled applications, since implementation details can be written to depend on and implement higher-level abstractions, rather than the other way around.
 The resulting applications are more testable, modular, and maintainable as a result.
 The practice of dependency injection is made possible by following the dependency inversion principle.

 Methods and classes should explicitly require any collaborating objects they need in order to function correctly.
 Class constructors provide an opportunity for classes to identify the things they need in order to be in a valid state and to function properly.
-If you define classes that can be constructed and called, but which will only function properly if certain global or infrastructure components are in place, these classes are being dishonest with their clients.
+If you define classes that can be constructed and called, but that will only function properly if certain global or infrastructure components are in place, these classes are being dishonest with their clients.
 The constructor contract is telling the client that it only needs the things specified (possibly nothing if the class is just using a parameterless constructor), but then at runtime it turns out the object really did need something else.

 The single responsibility principle applies to object-oriented design, but can also be considered as an architectural principle similar to separation of concerns.
 It states that objects should have only one responsibility and that they should have only one reason to change.
 Specifically, the only situation in which the object should change is if the manner in which it performs its one responsibility must be updated.
-Following this principle helps to produce more loosely-coupled and modular systems, since many kinds of new behavior can be implemented as new classes, rather than by adding additional responsibility to existing classes.
+Following this principle helps to produce more loosely coupled and modular systems, since many kinds of new behavior can be implemented as new classes, rather than by adding additional responsibility to existing classes.
 Adding new classes is always safer than changing existing classes, since no code yet depends on the new classes.

 In a monolithic application, we can apply the single responsibility principle at a high level to the layers in the application.
 Presentation responsibility should remain in the UI project, while data access responsibility should be kept within an infrastructure project.
 Business logic should be kept in the application core project, where it can be easily tested and can evolve independently from other responsibilities.

-When this principle is applied to application architecture, and taken to its logical endpoint, you get microservices.
+When this principle is applied to application architecture and taken to its logical endpoint, you get microservices.
 A given microservice should have a single responsibility.
 If you need to extend the behavior of a system, it's usually better to do it by adding additional microservices, rather than by adding responsibility to an existing one.

 Don't repeat yourself (DRY)